TERMS OF BUSINESS

 15. INTELLECTUAL PROPERTY RIGHTS

-how, questionnaires, templates, legal documents and working papers.
+15.1.
+Subject always to clause 15.4 and acknowledging that you retain ownership of all intellectual property rights in your pre-existing proprietary documents, information, items and materials which may be transmitted to the Platform or otherwise used in connection with the Services, we (or our licensors) will retain all ownership, title, copyright and other intellectual property rights in all materials developed, designed or created by us before or during the provision of services to you including systems, methodologies, software, know-how, questionnaires, templates, legal documents and working papers.
 We will also retain all ownership, title, copyright and other intellectual property rights in all reports, written advice, contracts or other materials provided by us to you, and all derivative works created by you using the same.
-We grant you a non-exclusive, non-transferable, non-sublicensable, royalty free licence to use those materials, but only for the purposes for which they were created under this agreement and only for as long as these Terms of Business remain in force.
-Our status as the owner and author of the materials on the Platform (or that of identified licensors, as appropriate)
+We grant you a non-exclusive, non-transferable, non-sublicensable, royalty free licence to use those materials, but only for the purposes for which they were created under this Agreement and only for as long as this Agreement remains in force.
+Our status as the owner and author of the materials on the Platform (or that of identified licensors, as appropriate) must always be acknowledged.
+The licence granted to you does not give you any rights in those materials (including any material that we may licence from third parties).

 15.2.
 You shall not copy, modify rent, sell, publish, republish, share, broadcast, license, lease, transfer, assign, distribute, display, store, disclose, reverse engineer, decompile or disassemble, or otherwise commercially exploit any documentation, questionnaires, templates, legal documents or other materials we provide to you or make available on the Platform, except as expressly authorised by this Agreement.
 You shall not use the Platform or the materials on it to create any derivative works (except to the extent expressly permitted by us) or competitive products, or allow any third parties to access, use or benefit from the Platform or materials on it in any way.

 15.3.
 You agree that you will be solely responsible for any content submitted to the Platform (“User Content”).
-Specifically, you agree, represent, and warrant that you have the right to submit the User Content and that all such User Content will comply with our acceptable use standards in clause 3.7.
+Specifically, you agree, represent, and warrant that you have the right to submit the User Content and that all such User Content will comply with our acceptable use standards in clause 3.5.
 You agree that you will be liable to us and will, to the fullest extent permissible by law, indemnify us for any breach of the warranties in this clause.

 15.4.
 You retain ownership of your User Content and all intellectual property rights subsisting therein.
 When you submit User Content you grant us an unconditional, non-exclusive, fully transferrable, royalty-free, perpetual, irrevocable, worldwide licence to use, store, archive, syndicate, publish, transmit, adapt, edit, reproduce, distribute, prepare derivative works from, display, perform and sub-licence your User Content for the purposes of operating the Platform and providing our Services.